-The EU has announced the launch of its long-awaited visa waiver program, ETIAS, for May 2023.
+The EU has announced a further delay of the launchof its long-awaited visa waiver program, ETIAS.

 What is a visa waiver?